Alfredo Quintana

 He represented Portugal at the 2020 European Men's Handball Championship and 2021 World Men's Handball Championship.

-Before acquiring the Portuguese nationality in 2014, he represented Cuba at the 2009 World Men's Handball Championship.
+Before acquiring the Portuguese nationality in 2014, he represented Cuba.
+He played at the 2009 World Men's Handball Championship and the 2010 Pan American Championship for Cuba.

+He joined Porto in 2011 from his home country Cuba.

 Death

 On 22 February 2021, he suffered a cardiac arrest during a training session and fell into a coma.
 He was taken to São João Hospital where he fought for his life.
 Four days later, he died in hospital due to complications from the cardiac arrest.